-Led coalition that filed to list several Pacific salmon under the Endangered Species Act.
+We led a coalition that filed to list several Pacific salmon under the Endangered Species Act, positively changing how the government managed river ecosystems and national forests.

 Created the region’s first outdoor educational program to connect students with wild fish, a program that continues today as Salmon Watch.

-Internationally recognized for implementing the first of its kind large mainstem river remeander in Oregon’s Klamath River Basin.
+Internationally recognized for implementing the first of its kind large mainstem river remeander in Oregon’s Klamath River Basin, which better regulates water flow to improve fish habitat and spawning grounds.

 Launched effort to build the StreamBank® web platform to increase the pace and scale of restoration projects.